M. J. Stewart: Cleveland Browns

 Stewart was claimed off waivers by the Cleveland Browns on August 8, 2020.

-In Week 4 against the Dallas Cowboys, Stewart recorded his first career sack on Dak Prescott during the 49–38 win.
+In Week 4 against the Dallas Cowboys, Stewart recorded his first career sack on quarterback Dak Prescott during the 49–38 win.

-In Week 13 against the Tennessee Titans, Stewart recorded his first career interception off a pass thrown by Ryan Tannehill during the 41–35 win.
+In Week 13 against the Tennessee Titans, Stewart recorded his first career interception off a pass thrown by quarterback Ryan Tannehill during the 41–35 win.

-In the Wild Card round of the playoffs against the Pittsburgh Steelers, Stewart led the team with 10 tackles and intercepted a pass thrown by Ben Roethlisberger during the 48–37 win.
+In the wild card round of the playoffs against the Steelers, Stewart led the team with 10 tackles and intercepted a pass thrown by quarterback Ben Roethlisberger in the 48–37 win.

 On October 12, 2021, Stewart was placed on injured reserve.
 He was activated on November 13.

 Houston Texans

 On March 24, 2022, Stewart signed with the Houston Texans.

 On March 15, 2023, Stewart signed a two-year contract extension with the Texans.
+He was placed on injured reserve on November 7.

+On March 11, 2025, Stewart re-signed with the Texans for his fourth season with the team.
+In nine appearances (four starts) for the Texans, he recorded two pass deflections, one forced fumble, and 25 combined tackles.
+On November 9, it was announced that Stewart would require season-ending surgery to repair a torn quadriceps suffered in Week 10 against the Jacksonville Jaguars.